Jekyll One

 </p>

-JSON for Linking Data (JSON-LD) is the preferred format of structured data for most of the modern search engines like Google, Bing or Yandex.
+JSON for Linking Data (JSON-LD) is the preferred format for most modern search engines like Google, Bing and Yandex.
 JSON-LD stands for JavaScript Object Notation for Linked Data.
-JSON-LD is a JSON-based method of embedding structured data in webpages.
-JSON-LD uses the standard JSON notation and extends this with a syntax that allows data to be distinguished according to a universally valid, globally standardized schema.

 <script type="application/ld+json">